Different Types of Usability Testing Methods

 This usability testing method is used to collect qualitative data on a user’s first impressions when interacting with a website, app, prototype or a wireframe.
 This test is usually conducted before a product release to understand the reactions of the target audience.
 One can try this approach on different variations of a design to see which receives a better response.

-The article is a part of our comprehensive guide on “Usability testing”.
+The article is a part of our comprehensive coverage on “Usability Testing Guide”.

 User Testing Services in Asia